 Flood in Pakistan Alkhidmat Foundation Pakistan

 Pakistan is once again battling the deadly consequences of extreme monsoon rains.
-Over the past 24 hours alone, 63 lives have been lost and 290 people injured across Punjab, with several districts now under a state of emergency.
-This monsoon season, as of 18 July 2025, has already claimed 299 lives and left 708 people injured nationwide — turning seasonal rains into a national disaster.
+Since 18 July 2025, has already claimed 303 lives and left 730 people injured nationwide — turning seasonal rains into a national disaster.

 Entire villages lie submerged, families have lost everything, and roads, crops, and homes lie in ruin.
 As climate change intensifies, these once-rare catastrophes are becoming annual nightmares.